-When the air gets colder it can not hold all the moisture and tiny drops of water appear, this is called condensation.
-You may notice condensation when you see your breath on a cold day or when the mirror mists over when you have a bath.
+When the air gets colder it cannot hold all the moisture, and tiny drops of water appear.
+This is called condensation.
+You may notice condensation when you see your breath on a cold day or when the mirror mists over when you have a shower.

-Condensation happens more in room’s where there is a lot of moisture such as bathrooms and kitchens rooms that occupied by a lot of people.
+Condensation happens more in rooms where there is a lot of moisture, such as bathrooms and kitchens.

 Why does it happen?

 There are 4 main causes of condensation:

 - inadequate ventilation.

 Preventing condensation is about getting the right balance by reducing excessive moisture, adequate ventilation, sufficient heating and sufficient insulation.

 For further guidance, see our leaflet: All about preventing condensation.